The function of a turbocharger is to force more air into the combustion chamber in order to make more horsepower without increasing engine size.

 • Bearing failure

 For Turbo Repair, Ledom’s Is Your Shop

 Ledom’s Repair can help, if you suspect or notice turbo problems.
 We have a team of experienced repair experts equipped with the right tools for turbo repair.
-We will inspect every component with care and identify problems and potential problems that may arise in the future.

 Call Ledom's For An Appointment Now!